Deep Unsupervised Learning for 3D ALS Point Cloud Change Detection: Introduction

 An interesting alternative consists in using 3D Point Clouds (PCs) since such data fill the above-mentioned gap and have become more accessible recently.
-In particular, Light Detection and Ranging (LiDAR) sensor through aerial LiDAR surveying (ALS) allows to obtain 3D PCs at territory scale.
-While 3D point clouds change detection is popular \citep{qin20163d,shirowzhan2019comparative, de2021change}, deep learning remains rarely used in this context, calling for more development.
-Indeed it has been demonstrated that deep learning outperforms both machine learning and traditional methods in numerous remote sensing applications, and compared to rule-based methods, it is less specific to one particular dataset.
+These PCs can be obtained using either photogrammetric reconstruction or Light Detection and Ranging (LiDAR) acquisition.
+In particular, LiDAR sensor through aerial LiDAR surveying (ALS) allows to obtain 3D PCs at large territory scale.
+While 3D point clouds change detection is popular \citep{qin20163d,shirowzhan2019comparative, degelis2021change}, most of the existing methods are based on a rather traditional processing approach.
+In particular, a vast majority of methods relies on thresholding (e.g., with Otsu algorithm) the difference of Digital Surface Models (DSM) obtained through a prior rasterization of PCs.
+The change maps are sometimes further refined by morphological operation to filter out false detections \citep{stal2013airborne, dos2021use}.
+However, the rasterization process implies a drastic loss of information.
+To counter this, some other methods proposed to directly process the 3D PCs through thresholding the 3D distances \citep{girardeau2005change,lague2013accurate, liu20213d} or more refined rule-based approaches often combining both distance and geometric information \citep{awrangjeb2015building, xu2015detection,dai2020object}.
+Although unsupervised, the rule-based methods are multi-step procedures likely to propagate errors from steps to steps.
+Thus, \citet{tran2018integrated} proposed a single-step supervised machine learning method to get rid of multi-step errors.
+Nevertheless, this traditional machine learning method still requires a feature extraction preliminary step.
+In the last decades, deep learning provided convincing results in remote sensing with a single network able to extract and select features, and further classify data depending on the application.
+However, deep learning remains rarely used in this context, calling for more development.
+Indeed, it has been demonstrated that deep learning outperforms both machine learning and traditional methods in numerous remote sensing applications, and compared to rule-based methods, it is less specific to one particular dataset.
 So far, only one supervised method has been proposed for change classification at point level \citep{degelis2023siamese}.
-However, supervised 3D PC change detection methods require training data with annotation statistically similar to the test data \citep{de2021change}.
+However, supervised 3D PC change detection methods require training data with annotation statistically similar to the test data \citep{degelis2021change}.
 The tedious ground truth labelling step limits its adaptation to new applications and geographic areas.
-While some unsupervised learning methods have been proposed for 2D change detection \citep{saha2019unsupervised} (e.g. for optical and SAR data), their adaptation for PCs is not straightforward due to the particular characteristics of 3D PCs, e.g., sparsity of data and lack of point-to-point correspondence between pre-change and post-change PCs, surely explaining the lack of unsupervised learning method in the literature \citep{xiao20233d}.
+While some unsupervised learning methods have been proposed for 2D change detection \citep{saha2019unsupervised} (e.g., for optical and SAR data), their adaptation for PCs is not straightforward due to the particular characteristics of 3D PCs, e.g., sparsity of data and lack of point-to-point correspondence between pre-change and post-change PCs, surely explaining the lack of unsupervised learning method in the literature \citep{xiao20233d}.
+Thereby, in this paper we decide to explore unsupervised deep learning for binary change detection through processing directly the raw 3D PCs without any rasterization.